What Are Hedge Funds, How Do They Work, And Should You Invest in One?

 Once you have found an interesting fund, the next step is to perform a thorough background check on the fund managers, investment strategies, and the fund's profits.
-The best place to start is the SEC, where you will be able to check the fund’s disciplinary record.
+The best place to start is the U.S. Securities and Exchange Commission (SEC), where you will be able to check the fund’s disciplinary record.

 Every investment advisor or hedge fund manager must submit the Form ADV to the SEC.
 This form must include information about the hedge fund.
 For example, its business practices and services, the client list, and the fee structure.
 This form will also include past disciplinary events and potential conflicts of interest.
 This information will be crucial when selecting your hedge fund, as you want to leave your investment in the hands of someone reliable and trustworthy.